 Chatsworth, CA 91311

 CSUN offers Zipcar, a program allowing students to rent cars on an hourly basis.
 Gas, insurance, maintenance and roadside assistance are all included in the fee.
 Renters must be at least 18 years old with a valid driver's license.
-Sign up and make a reservation online, visit www.zipcar.com, and upon registration, you will receive a Zipcard allowing you to access the rental vehicle.
+Sign up and make a reservation online, visit the Zipcar website, and upon registration, you will receive a Zipcard allowing you to access the rental vehicle.
 The CSUN Zipcar rental station is located on Lassen Street and Lindley Avenue.